icopy-site/awesome/docs/awesome/awesome-umbraco.md

 ### Form Builders

 * [Form Editor](https://github.com/kjac/FormEditor) - An editor friendly form builder for creating forms as part of the web content.
-* [Formulate](https://our.umbraco.org/projects/backoffice-extensions/formulate/) - Build website forms (https://github.com/umbraco-community/awesome-umbraco/blob/master/contact forms, newsletter sign ups, surveys, job applications) with no coding.
+* [Formulate](https://our.umbraco.org/projects/backoffice-extensions/formulate/) - Build website forms (contact forms, newsletter sign ups, surveys, job applications) with no coding.
-* [Umbraco Forms*](https://umbraco.com/products/umbraco-forms/) - The new Contour, use this to add forms to your site. **(https://github.com/umbraco-community/awesome-umbraco/blob/master/Developed by Umbraco HQ)**
+* [Umbraco Forms*](https://umbraco.com/products/umbraco-forms/) - The new Contour, use this to add forms to your site. **(Developed by Umbraco HQ)**

 ### Grid Editors